This section includes some well-known conditions and common phrases for these conditions.

 The massage involves working the muscles in the shoulders, neck, throat and face with gentle pressured therapy, to relieve tension, flush toxins and to free muscle adhesions.

-The upper back and neck is massaged, as tightness in these areas can migrate and become headache, eye ache and pain the jaw and ears, as well as the reducing mobility in the neck.
+The upper back and neck are massaged, as tightness in these areas can migrate and become a headache, eye ache and pain the jaw and ears, as well as the reducing mobility in the neck.

-In the face the jaw muscles are worked on as well as round the lips and nose.
-The muscle fibers in the throat are also manipulated, bringing the larynx into a more efficient posture.
+In the face, the jaw muscles are worked on as well as around the lips and nose.
+The muscle fibres in the throat are also manipulated, bringing the larynx into a more efficient posture.
 This eases the vocal cords and can increase the vocal range.

 This type of therapy can be uncomfortable, especially for the first few treatments until you get used to the feeling of throat manipulation.
 The treatments are delicate and worked slowly, however- If you do feel discomfort, David Jenkins will be happy to change the technique to accommodate the client.

-Sports Therapy Scotland Stirling is 40 minutes from the Edinburgh Theatre's and 5 Minute from MacRobert Theater Stirling University.
+Sports Therapy Scotland Stirling is 40 minutes from the Edinburgh Theatre and 5 Minute from MacRobert Theater Stirling University.